 This airless, damp environment creates the perfect breeding ground for acne-causing bacteria.

 But, we do know why people produce too much sebum.
-In fact, there are several possible causes that could be throwing your skin into oily overdrive.
+Several possible causes could be throwing your skin into oily overdrive.

 Sebum is meant to hydrate, right?
 So if your body thinks that your skin is feeling drier than the Sahara, it’s going to keep producing sebum until it’s satisfied that you are sufficiently moisturized.

 Most acne medications try to dry up all that sebum to keep it from clogging your pores.
-That may seem like a good solution, but it’s actually counterproductive.
+That may seem like a good solution, but it’s counterproductive.
 Suddenly drying out your skin simply tricks your body into producing even more sebum, leaving you oilier than when you began.
-It’s a never ending cycle.
+It’s a never-ending cycle.

 That's not all.
 Excess sebum is also directly triggered by hormones like insulin, cortisol, IGF-1, and androgens.
 When those hormone levels are raised, your sebum goes a little nutso.